beheshty/beheshty.github.io/README.md

 ## 🧠 Summary

-Results-driven Back-End Developer with 6+ years of experience building scalable web applications using C#, ASP.NET, and .NET Core.
-Skilled in applying SOLID principles, Domain-Driven Design, and microservices to craft maintainable, high-performance systems.
-Proven ability to optimize backend performance, integrate third-party APIs, and collaborate across teams to drive delivery and efficiency.
+Back-End Developer with 6+ years of experience building scalable web applications using C#, ASP.NET, and .NET Core.
+Skilled in applying SOLID principles, Domain-Driven Design, and microservices to develop maintainable, high-performancesystems.
+Experienced in optimizing backend performance, integrating third-party APIs, and collaborating with cross-functional teams to ship reliable software.

 ---